blasern/distance_sparcifier/README.md

 # distance_sparcifier

 ### Description
 distance_sparcifier is a C++ code to sparcify distance matrices as a preprocessing step for the computation of sparse Vietoris-Rips persistence barcodes.
+Sparcification is based on [Cavanna et al](https://arxiv.org/abs/1506.03797).
 The code for reading distance matrices, the help and the examples are based on [Ripser](https://github.com/Ripser).

 ### Building